 HCG is produced in the placenta right after implantation.
 It can be detected in the blood or urine of the woman during the early stages of pregnancy through hCG tests.
 Since the hormone level may fluctuate before periods, it is best to test after one misses their periods.

 Sometimes, high levels of hCG along with the symptoms can also indicate a molar pregnancy where the placenta grows abnormally when the sperm and egg meet during fertilisation.
 In this phenomenon, the sperm fertilises with an empty egg, leading to growth in placental parts, but no baby.
-This is known as complete molar pregnancy.
-The other type is partial molar pregnancy, where the mass of the foetus contains both the embryo and abnormal cells that can carry severe birth defects.
+This is known as a complete molar pregnancy.
+The other type is a partial molar pregnancy, where the mass of the foetus contains both the embryo and abnormal cells that can carry severe birth defects.
 The healthy embryo, in this case, will end up being consumed by the abnormal mass.

-Elevated levels of hCG can also occur due to gestational trophoblastic tumor, a rare form of cancer.
+Elevated levels of hCG can also occur due to a gestational trophoblastic tumour, a rare form of cancer.
 If treated early, it is highly curable.
 Another reason for high levels of hCG can be the beginning of an ectopic pregnancy where the embryo grows outside the uterus, i.e., in the fallopian tube.
 It must be treated immediately since the fallopian tubes are not designed to hold a growing embryo.

 HCG is often injected in the system for women struggling with infertility to increase their levels of progesterone and increase their chances of pregnancy.

 Why Is the HCG Level Test Performed?

 An HCG level test is performed for multiple reasons:

 - Most commonly performed to confirm pregnancy.